Copyright in Business: Latest Regulations, Laws, and Protection

 What is copyright in general?

 Copyright is a type of legal protection provided to content creators by assigning special rights to works that meet the criteria for protection.
-When someone develops products that are considered innovative and original, such as literary texts, musical pieces and compositions, movies and screenplays, visual designs, computer software, and other forms of mental creations, it needs to be safeguarded against illegal use and reproduction.
+When someone develops innovative and original products, such as literary texts, musical pieces and compositions, movies and screenplays, visual designs, computer software, and other mental creations, it must be safeguarded against illegal use and reproduction.

-The primary purpose of copyright in business and other areas is to promote innovation in a variety of disciplines, including technology, science, and culture, while also allowing the copyright holder to profit financially from this innovation.
+The primary purpose of copyright in business and other areas is to promote innovation in various disciplines, including technology, science, and culture, while allowing the copyright holder to profit financially from this innovation.
 This legal framework also makes knowledge and entertainment more accessible to the general public.

 What rights does copyright provide for businesses?